Barbados

 The island is a globally recognized offshore jurisdiction, offering a regulatory environment that attracts international business and financial services.
 This sector contributes notably to government revenue and foreign exchange.

-Despite its strengths, the Barbadian economy faces challenges such as high public debt, which has necessitated fiscal adjustments and economic reforms.
+Despite its strengths, the Barbadian economy faces high public debt, necessitating fiscal adjustments and economic reforms.

-Barbados is advancing in environmental sustainability, with investments in coastal infrastructure to combat erosion and initiatives to promote renewable energy sources, positioning it as a leader in environmental resilience in the Caribbean.
+The island is advancing in environmental sustainability, with investments in coastal infrastructure to combat erosion and initiatives to promote renewable energy sources, positioning it as a leader in ecological resilience in the Caribbean.

 The island is also a global leader in rum production, with historic distilleries such as Mount Gay, which highlight the island’s long-standing tradition of rum making.